Cidade Maravilhosa

 Rio de Janeiro is often referred to as Cidade Maravilhosa - the marvelous city.
 A name that seems fitting, as the city's mythical beauty has captured the imagination of people all over the world.

 And it is a place I have never visited in person.
-This series is an attempt to use digital technologies to produce a photographic essay that feels genuine and authentic, just as if I had visited Rio myself.
-However, all photographs in this series are artifacts extracted from on-demand cloud computing services that were available to me during the second COVID-19 pandemic lockdown in Germany in the winter of 2020/2021.
+The marvelous city that is displayed here is a product of the internet.
+This project is an attempt to use digital technologies to produce a photographic essay that feels genuine and authentic, just as if I had visited Rio myself.
+All photographs in this series, however, are artifacts extracted from on-demand cloud computing services that were available to me during the second COVID-19 pandemic lockdown in Germany in the winter of 2020/2021.
 These services include Google Maps, Google Street View, various video streaming providers and social media platforms such as Facebook and Instagram, as well as StyleGAN2, an algorithm that allows data-driven unconditional generative image modeling.
 The majority of portraits in this series are either produced or modified through cloud-based generative face modeling.

 By applying a veneer that we are accustomed to through the traditional practice of documentary photography, the images are taken out of their original context and represented as a personal essay.
 The series might serve as a starting point to investigate the truthfulness and general mechanisms of the photographic essay at the current moment and for what is to come.
-More than ever there is a growing understanding that documentary photography is a neocolonial practice.
-By using images from the digital public space that are provided and/or owned by large US-based businesses, this problem reaches new dimensions.
-This document is a product of its environment and should be treated as such.
-The sourcing and reappropriation of the material can be seen as ethically questionable, but it is made with the intent to shine a light on what has already become the new normal in image consumption.
+More importantly, it raises questions about ownership and proper conduct regarding the use of images.